10 days tailor made from £

 April is an ideal time to visit the Maldives and experience its paradisiacal allure.
 The skies display a stunning, brilliant blue while the waters are bathed in glorious aquamarine.
 Visitors can lounge on any of its pristine beaches, or go snorkeling to observe the gorgeous coral reefs in full technicolor glory.

-If you’re dreaming of a trip to The Maldives in May, keep in mind that it is the wet season and colder than usual.
+If you’re dreaming of a vacation to The Maldives in May, keep in mind that it is the wet season and colder than usual.
 Additionally, there is a possibility of tropical storms during this time, so plan ahead and be prepared for any potential risks.

 June is not the ideal time to visit the Maldives, as it is the wet season in the country.
 The temperatures will be lower and rainfall will be frequent, so visitors should come prepared for unpredictable weather.
 Additionally, tropical storms are common during this period.